yetigit/MarcusAureliusQuotes/README.md

 ### Overview

-this plugin displays bite size *wisdoms* of the stoics while you make a level in the Unreal Editor.
+This plugin displays bite size *wisdoms* of the stoics while you tinker with the Unreal Editor.
 ## Install

 - You can install following **Fab** instructions

 ### Manual Install
 - Place the folder under the `Plugins` directory of your project.
-- Or place it under the engine path : `Epic Games/UE_[VERSION]/Engine/Plugins/YourPluginName/`
+- Or place it under the engine path : `Epic Games/UE_[VERSION]/Engine/Plugins/`
 ## How to use

 - Install the plugin